hailmikhail/FUS_wiki/Performance-adjustment.md

 If you use opencomposite, then set the ss in the opencomposite.ini If you do not use opencomposite, then set the ss in steamVR.

-## Mods that don't work with opencomposite
+## Stuff that don't work with opencomposite
 1. FPS Stabilizer
 2. MageVR
 3. Virtual Desktop